SolerSoft/Refract/docs/index.md

 - **Tessellation:** On each frame, Refract creates a 3D object to match the shape of your game world.
 This slider controls how much detail goes into that object.
 In general, this slider should be set as low as possible while still looking good.
 Setting this slider too high will result in a "swimming" effect each time the object updates.

-- **Interpolation:** By default, Refract renders 48 camera angles of your game world.
+- **Interpolation:** By default, Refract renders 48 different camera angles for your game world.
 You can think of this slider as skipping some camera angles while trying to guess what's in between.
 On fast machines this slider should be all the way to the left.
 Turning this slider up could significantly improve frame rate, but it could also significantly reduce picture quality.

 And finally there's the Quit button: